Composable semantic views

 DESCRIBE SEMANTIC VIEW

-• IMPORT rows: One row per directly imported semantic view, with columns IMPORTED_SEMANTIC_VIEW_DATABASE_NAME, IMPORTED_SEMANTIC_VIEW_SCHEMA_NAME, and IMPORTED_SEMANTIC_VIEW_NAME.
+• IMPORT rows: One row per directly imported semantic view, with properties IMPORTED_SEMANTIC_VIEW_DATABASE_NAME, IMPORTED_SEMANTIC_VIEW_SCHEMA_NAME, and IMPORTED_SEMANTIC_VIEW_NAME.

 • Shadow TABLE rows: Appear when the composed view defines a local calc on an imported entity.
 These rows have empty BASE_TABLE_* values.